ray-project/ray/doc/source/rllib/rllib-offline.rst

 Actor Pool Size
 ~~~~~~~~~~~~~~~
 Internally, the **Post-Processing (PreLearner)** layer is defined by a :py:meth:`~ray.data.Dataset.map_batches` operation that starts an :py:class:`~ray.data._internal.execution.operators.actor_pool_map_operator._ActorPool`.
 Each actor in this pool runs an :py:class:`~ray.rllib.offline.offline_prelearner.OfflinePreLearner`
-instances to transform batches on their way from disk to RLlib's :py:class:`~ray.rllib.core.learner.Learner`.
+instances to transform batches on their way from disk to RLlib's :py:class:`~ray.rllib.core.learner.learner.Learner`.
 Obviously, the size of this :py:class:`~ray.data._internal.execution.operators.actor_pool_map_operator._ActorPool` defines the throughput of this layer and needs to be fine-tuned in regard to the pervious layer's
 throughput to avoid backpressure.
 You can use the ``concurrency`` in RLlib's ``map_batches_kwargs`` parameter to define this pool size:

 .. code-block:: python